 3. Don’t ignore website performance

-How fast your website loads influences your visitors’ and search engines’ perceptions of it.
+How fast your website loads influence your visitors’ and search engines’ perceptions of it.
 Optimising for performance can help decrease your bounce rate and improve your search engine rankings.

 So how do you do it?
 You can improve your site’s performance by: